jcjones/santabot/README.md

 Cybersantas are the best Santas.
 Santabot lets interested folks join a Secret Santa group, provide feedback as to what they'd like and optionally people they'd rather not be Santa for, and then the Algorithm hands out gift assignments.

+Santabot is built on Google App Engine, and can be found online at [http://santabot.co].

 ## License

 Santabot is licensed under the terms of the GPLv3; see LICENSE.